ironmansoftware/universal-code/walkthroughs/getting-started/2-login.md

 ## Login to PowerShell Universal

 Once you have installed PowerShell Universal, it will be listening at `http://localhost:5000`.
-You can login with the username `admin` and the password `admin`.
+You will have to set your default user name and password and then can login.

 [💡 Login to PowerShell Universal](http://localhost:5000)